xregistry/spec/core/spec.md

 - Constraints:
   - REQUIRED in responses, OPTIONAL on requests
   - REQUIRED in document view
-  - MUST be a read-only attribute in API view except in the API to create a Resource, where it is REQUIRED
+  - MUST be a read-only attribute in API view
   - MUST be non-empty
-  - MUST be unique across all Versions of the Resource
   - MUST be the `id` of the latest Version of the Resource
 - Examples:
   - `1`, `2.0`, `v3-rc1`